 - Low precision 「error rate: 11% - 14%」

-When it mentions to sequencing, the ultimate goal is to get a human genome directly.
-If there is a machine able to sequence human genome directly, the following discussion will make no sense.
+When it mentions sequencing, the ultimate goal is to get a human genome directly.
+If there is a machine able to sequence the human genome directly, the following discussion will make no sense.

 But it is not.
 We still need sequence multiple reads and assemble them.
-Theoretically, small reads (30-40bp) can assemble a genome very well if there has a circumstance without repeats or heterozygous.
+Theoretically, small reads (30-40bp) can construct a genome very well if there has a circumstance without repeats or heterozygous.
 Back to reality, we need to confront the fact that the problems are still here that wait to be settled.
-Lots of assembly algorithms are dealing with these two tricky problems: de Brujin graph, Newbler, AMOS and CAP3, etc.
+Lots of assembly algorithms are dealing with these two tricky problems: de Bruijn graph, Newbler, AMOS, and CAP3, etc.

-Entering the second decade of 21st century, high-quality genome sequences for many species are still in great demand by the genomics field.
-Besides the second-generation sequencing technologies, there are many other new technologies helpful for de novo sequencing, including the single molecular sequencing PacBio (www.pacificbiosciences.com) and the Optical Mapping physical technology OpGen (www.opgen.com), which has recently entered the market.
+Entering the second decade of the 21st century, high-quality genome sequences for many species are still in high demand by the genomics field.
+Besides the second-generation sequencing technologies, there are many other new technologies helpful for de novo sequencing, including the single molecular sequencing PacBio (www.pacificbiosciences.com) and the Optical Mapping environmental technology OpGen (www.opgen.com), which has recently entered the market.
 PacBio produces extreme long reads (1–10 kb) but with a high error rate (15–20%), whereas OpGen can generate 100 kb–1 Mb length physically linked markers, which facilitates the physical map construction.
 Driven by the development of these technologies, we see a bright future for de novo assembly of large genomes, with the standard likely to be raised from draft sequence to chromosome level sequence and from haploid sequence to diploid sequence.
 The development of assembly algorithms is tied closely to the development of sequencing technologies.
 The history has turned from OLC for Sanger sequencing, to DBG for second-generation sequencing, and the future will likely lead back to OLC for long reads sequencing.
-In the next few years, short reads assembly and long reads assembly may co-exist and both the OLC and DBG algorithms will be improved continuously.
-Small simple genomes can be assembled well with pure short reads, middle difficulty genomes can use the hybrid assembly method using both long and short reads, whereas large complex genomes will rely more on long reads assembly.
-As outlined here, it is clear that sequencing technologies and assembly algorithms will change rapidly over the next few years, and assembly will get easier and better as technologies continue improve.
+In the next few years, short reads assembly and long reads assembly may co-exist, and both the OLC and DBG algorithms will be improved continuously.
+Small, simple genomes can be assembled well with pure short reads; average difficulty genomes can use the hybrid assembly method using both long and short reads, whereas large complex genomes will rely more on long reads assembly.
+As outlined here, it is clear that sequencing technologies and assembly algorithms will change rapidly over the next few years, and construction will get more comfortable and better as technologies continue to improve.